Anaphylaxis treatment

 Overview of Treatment

-Anaphylactic shock is a potentially life-threatening systemic allergic reaction.
-The primary goal of treatment is to immediately relieve symptoms such as airway obstruction and hypotension, and to prevent subsequent recurrent episodes.
-The main treatment is epinephrine injection, which can rapidly constrict blood vessels, relax bronchial smooth muscles, and inhibit the release of allergic mediators.
+Anaphylaxis is a potentially life-threatening systemic allergic reaction.
+The primary goal of treatment is to immediately relieve acute symptoms such as airway obstruction and hypotension, and to prevent subsequent recurrences.
+The main treatment is epinephrine injection, which rapidly constricts blood vessels, relieves bronchospasm, and inhibits the release of allergic mediators.
 It is currently the only first-line treatment proven to significantly reduce mortality.

-Treatment should follow the principle of "time is life."
-Patients or bystanders should administer epinephrine within 15 minutes of symptom onset and seek emergency medical care immediately.
-Subsequent treatments may include antihistamines, corticosteroids, and monitoring vital signs to prevent recurrence.
+Treatment should follow the principle that “time is life.”
+Patients or witnesses should administer epinephrine within 15 minutes of symptom onset and seek medical attention immediately.
+Subsequent treatment may include antihistamines, corticosteroids, and monitoring vital signs to prevent recurrence.

 Types and Mechanisms of Treatment